conjurinc/apidocs/src/variable.set_expiration.md

 |400|Specified duration is less than one second|
 |403|Authenticated user does not have `update` permission on variable|

+The response also contains the header `Conjur-Expires-At`, an ISO8601 UTC datetime that specifies when the variable will expire.

 + Parameters
     + id: dev/mongo/password (string) - Name of the variable, query-escaped
     + duration: P3Y (string, optional) - ISO8601 duration specifying how far in the future to set the expiration